 Any person needing a heart transplant may find the expense a significant barrier to receiving one.
 Medication, consultation, and therapy for a terminal cardiac problem may be costly for the patient.

 In most cases, doctors advise patients and their families to research insurance policies to see whether organ transplants are covered.
-There is a wide range, often between 20 and 25 lakhs, in which the cost of a heart transplantation falls.
 This entails everything from diagnosis and preparation to transplant and subsequent rehabilitation.
 The factors that most affect the price are:

 After a heart transplant, you will need ongoing monitoring.
 There will be a slew of checks in the first several months to see whether the replacement heart is functioning correctly and to rule out any potential complications.
 To have a high standard of living following a heart transplant, your health must be maintained at all times.
 Visit your doctor often and be forthright about any concerns you may have.